BillJr99/Ursinus-CS477/_pages/Activities/liascript-regression.md

 ## 0. Environment & Utilities

 This section imports the libraries used throughout.
 No internet access is required; all datasets used are provided by `scikit-learn` or are synthetically generated.

-**Deep Explanation (summary & augmentation)**

-- We restate the key ideas and connect to statistical foundations.
-- We flag assumptions, prerequisites, and pitfalls.
-- When formulas appear, we derive or reference the derivation steps.

 ---